Patent filing process - eight things you need to know

 What you need to know... after filing a patent

 In each jurisdiction that a patent application is filed, the patent office will conduct a search (although some patent offices don’t issue a separate search report).
 This is to identify the documents used to determine the novelty and inventive step.
 These documents then usually form the basis of the examination procedure.
 While some effort has been made to standardise this process, each jurisdiction is individually responsible for patent prosecution, so different prior art may be cited worldwide.
 This means that it isn’t always possible to achieve the same scope of protection in every jurisdiction.

 Once a patent office finds that the patent application meets the relevant criteria, it can be granted and enforced.

 There are various fees payable throughout the lifetime of a patent — a mixture of official fees (determined by patent offices) and professional fees (determined by attorney firms).

 The fees include, but are not limited to:

-- Drafting fees — based primarily on attorney time (these may vary depending on the complexity of your invention).
+- Drafting fees — this will be based primarily on attorney time.
+These fees will vary depending on the complexity of your invention.

-- Filing fees — some jurisdictions and patent applications are more expensive than others (however, expect to pay an official filing fee for filing a patent application).
+- Filing fees — some jurisdictions and patent applications are more expensive than others.
+Expect to pay an official filing fee for filing a patent application.

-- Search and examination fees — includes a mixture of official fees and attorney time.
+- Search and examination fees — this will include a mixture of official fees and attorney time.
 While a patent office prepares search and examination reports, patent attorneys prepare and file responses to objections raised by the patent examiners.
 A typical patent may go through a few rounds of prosecution before it’s deemed acceptable.

-- Grant fees —can include official fees such as publication and validation fees (for example when an EP patent grants) as well as translation fees (where appropriate).
+- Grant fees — this can include official fees such as publication and validation fees (for example when an EP patent grants) as well as translation fees (where appropriate).

-- Renewal fees — paid to patent offices, typically annually, to maintain the status of the patent.
+- Renewal fees — these are paid to patent offices, typically annually, to maintain the status of the patent.

-If you’re thinking of filing a patent application and need guidance, get in touch with us.
+If you’re thinking about filing a patent and need guidance, get in touch with us.